umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/backoffice/login.md

 The login screen has its own set of localization files independent of the rest of the Backoffice.
 You can read more about Backoffice localization in the [UI Localization](../../customizing/ui-localization.md) article.
 {% endhint %}

 You can customize other text on the login screen as well.
-First, grab the default values and keys from the [en.ts](https://github.com/umbraco/Umbraco-CMS/blob/contrib/src/Umbraco.Web.UI.Login/src/localization/lang/en.ts) in the Umbraco CMS Github repository.
+First, grab the default values and keys from the [en.ts](https://github.com/umbraco/Umbraco-CMS/blob/contrib/src/Umbraco.Web.UI.Login/src/localization/lang/en.ts) in the Umbraco CMS GitHub repository.
 Thereafter copy the ones you want to translate into `~/App_Plugins/Login/umbraco-package.json` file.

 ## Password reset